Skip to content

 • Gateway Listener - gw.wso2.com

-If you wish to change the default hostname and vhost, change the following values.yaml configurations.
-Let's say you want to deploy a production environment and you have a domain name example.com and you want to expose your API's through prod.gw.example.com and expose APK system APIs through prod.apk.example.com then condfigure as follows,
+If you wish to change the default hostname and vhost, modify the following values.yaml configurations.
+For example, if you want to deploy a production environment with the domain name example.com, expose your APIs through prod.gw.example.com, and expose APK system APIs through prod.apk.example.com, configure as follows:

 wso2.apk.listener.hostname: 'prod.apk.example.com'